intrig-unicamp/macsad/README.md

 ### TERMINAL 1:

-Start the minimalistic Controller:
+Build and start the minimalistic controller (required for installing flows in the switch):

 - `cd src/hardware_dep/shared/ctrl_plane`
-- `make clean`
 - `make mac_controller`
 - `./mac_controller`

+The controller will run in the foreground, so feel free to open another screen or terminal session.

 ### TERMINAL 2:

 Start the MACSAD switch with veth interfaces 1 and 2

-- `./macsad -i veth1,veth2 -c 0 -m 0 --out_mode 0`
+- `sudo ./macsad -i veth1,veth2 -c 0 -m 0 --out_mode 0`

-NOTE: Run with root privilege.

 ### TERMINAL 3:
-We use scapy to send packet to the switch interface.
-You can install the scapy package as below:

-- `sudo apt-get install scapy`

-First send a packet via veth2:

-NOTE: Run scapy with root privilege.
+Now will use the veth interfaces created in step #5. `veth1` and `veth2` will be part of the switch.
+We will send packet to `veth0` (which is `veth1`'s pair) and monitor at `veth3` (which is `veth2`'s pair) for packets.
+Similary we will send packet to `veth3` and expect packets to arrive at `veth0`:

-- `sudo scapy`
+- `sudo python run_test.py`

-Create a packet with veth3 as source and veth0 as destination as below:
+You should see output similar to this:

+- `$ sudo python run_test.py`
+- `WARNING: No route found for IPv6 destination :: (no default route?)`
+- `Sending 1 packets to  veth3 ...`
-- `pkt1 = Ether(dst='fa:4f:e8:df:b1:5f',src='a2:5e:37:ac:a1:7f')/IP(dst='192.168.0.1',src='192.168.0.2')`
+- `DISTRIBUTION:`

-Send one copy of the packet:
+- `port veth0:   1 [ 100.0% ]`
+- `port veth3:   1 [ 100.0% ]`
 - `sendp(pkt1,iface="veth3",count=1);`

 You should be able to catch the packet at veth1 using tcpdump/tshark in terminal 4.
 You can also verify the RX count using ifconfig.